-Well, it seems that you can’t please everyone in this still-developing online dating world, Evan!
-Reactions to the myriad ways in which you can contact an online prospect remain mixed, but with a growing number of online tools at your disposal to indicate your appreciation, it’s easy to tip your digital hat at a prospect and keep on walking (or surfing, as the case may be) — until you’re good and ready to invest more time, that is.
+Well, it seems that you can’t please everyone in the online dating world.
+Reactions to the myriad ways in which you can contact an online prospect remain mixed, but with a growing number of tools at your disposal to show your interest, it’s easy to flirt with someone and keep right on moving — that is, until you’re ready to invest more time.

 “I love winks,” says New Yorker Rachel, 31.
 “I like checking my profile to see who’s noticed me.
 It’s an ego boost, even if not all of them lead to dates.”
 But others aren’t as fond of getting passive attention.
 This seems truer for women than men, which makes sense — especially for traditionally-minded ladies, who aren’t always comfortable making the first move.